CodeClubCornwall/RPiMobTimer/README.md

 #Mob Programming Timer
-Graphical screen blanker written for the Raspberry Pi
+Graphical screen blanker written for the Raspberry Pi (as seen on TV)

 Inspired by Woody Zuill